Increasing sales on Wish through filters for product reviews.

 Product Rating Interface (after tapping View all)

-In addition, this format is favorable, because users can choose multiple tags to find reviews that include multiple aspects such as both 'great' and 'sound quality'.
-For the Amazon mobile app, this is not the case and users can only apply one filter at a time.
+This format is also favorable, because users can choose multiple tags to find reviews that include multiple aspects, such as both 'great' and 'sound quality'.

 Closer Look at New Flow